The mission of New Hope is that we exist to help people walk with God for their life.

-New Hope’s guiding principle is to pursue relationships that change the world.
+New Hope’s motto is to pursue relationships that change the world.

 communicates that we are to be actively involved in what God is doing in the lives of people.
 Being a follower of Christ requires responsible actions on our part; we cannot take a passive role in this process.
 We are to diligently and persistently seek a relationship with God, with each other, and with the people that God has placed in our sphere of influence.